Henry Cook (aviator): Early military career

+Henry Rex Cook was born in Bombay, the son of Henry Cook and Charlotte Chesney.
+He and was educated at the Royal Military Academy, Woolwich, and joined the Bombay Native Artillery.
 In 1892, Cook who was a captain, was appointed adjutant of the Cork Artillery (Southern Division) in Ireland.
 He continued at Cork until 1897.
 In 1901 Cook was attached to the Jubaland Force as an interpreter with responsibility for mapping and as an intelligence officer.
 He took part in the Ogaden Punitive Expedition of 1901.

-In September 1901 he was promoted to major.
+In September 1901, Cook was promoted to major.
 Ten years later, in December 1911, Cook was promoted to lieutenant colonel.

 Aviation

 Cook joined the Aeronautical Society of Great Britain on 14 December 1909.
 He was one of the first people in England to learn to fly, taking lessons in 1910 and gaining his Royal Aero Club aviator's certificate (number 42) at Beaulieu on 31 December 1910.
 Following the creation of the Royal Flying Corps (RFC) in May 1912, Cook was seconded from the Royal Artillery to the RFC's Central Flying School (CFS) as an instructor in theory and construction.
 After the Commandant, Captain Godfrey Paine RN, Cook was next most senior officer at the School and by August he was being described as the Assistant Commandant.
 While at the CFS, Cook was involved in teaching theory.
 In September 1912 he was awarded a Royal Aero Club Special Certificate for carrying out a series flights and aerial manoeuvres which were of special merit in the early years of aviation.
 In December 1912, Cook spent some time in India, visiting Agra where he made observations on the ability of birds to soar and theorized on the effect of sunlight on air.